Breiðablik (sports club): Women's basketball

 Breiðablik women's basketball team won its lone national championship during its first season in the top-tier league in 1995.
-As of 2018–2019 season, plays in Úrvalsdeild kvenna.
+As of the 2018–2019 season, plays in Úrvalsdeild kvenna.

 Football

 Men's team

 Breiðablik's men's team first competitive match was played on 12 June 1957, a 1–0 loss against Þróttur Reykjavík.
 After several years in the lower leagues, Breiðablik reached the top-flight for the first time in 1971.

-In recent years the Breiðablik men's team has established itself as a powerhouse in the Icelandic league, challenging regularly on all fronts.
-Throughout its history, the team has however been notorious for bouncing between the two top leagues in Iceland, getting promoted and relegated on a regular basis.
+In recent years, the Breiðablik men's team has established itself as a powerhouse in the Icelandic league, challenging other teams regularly on all fronts.
+Throughout its history, the team has, however, been notorious for bouncing between the two top leagues in Iceland, getting promoted and relegated regularly.
 Since being promoted in 2005, and under the guidance of coach Ólafur Kristjánsson since 2006, the team has grown steadily and established itself as a real challenger in the Icelandic top-flight.
 The team's first big trophy came with a win in the Icelandic Cup in 2009, followed by the team's first Úrvalsdeild title in the 2010.
 The 2013 season is Breiðablik's 8th consecutive season in the top-flight, a club record.

 Breiðablik competed in a European competition for the first time in 2010, facing Scottish Premier League side Motherwell in the Europa League.
 They lost the first leg 1–0 in Scotland, and lost by the same scoreline in the return leg, meaning that the team lost 2–0 on aggregate.
 A year later, Breiðablik faced Rosenborg in the UEFA Champions League qualifiers, losing out 2–5 on aggregate.
 The team won away from home in Europe for the first time with a memorable 1–0 victory over Austrian side SK Sturm Graz in the 2013–14 competition.